15 Best Breakfast Spots in Seattle (2026 Updated)

 As one of Seattle’s iconic Creole restaurants, Toulouse Petit Kitchen and Lounge receives a lot of love from locals and visitors alike.
 The New Orleans-influenced eatery boasts a comfortable setup resembling a French Quarter.

-The restaurant is one of Seattle’s premier and most visited brunch spots for the past ten years.
+The restaurant has been one of Seattle’s premier and most visited brunch spots for more than a decade.
 They also have a Happy Hour Breakfast from Monday to Friday.
 Try one of their delectable Composed Breakfast Plates with delicacies like Muscovy Duck Confit and Butternut Squash Hash or the Toulouse Bolognese over Cresenza Bruschetta.

 The Toulouse Beignets are also worth a try, and a hearty serving of Softly Scrambled Eggs with signature Toulouse Breakfast Potatoes is a true classic.
 Enjoy your food with some light daytime drinking with Mimosas and Bloody Marys.